rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [navscroll-js](https://github.com/nash403/navscroll-js) - Highlights menu items as you scroll, and also scrolls to a section when a menu item clicked.
 Use as a vue component, a vue directive or with vanilla js.
 - [vue-scrollwatch](https://github.com/Desdesdesgo/vue-scrollwatch) - A light plugin detecting scroll event,customize callback when element enter viewport,expose 'scrollTo' api to scroll to specific element .Using vue directive.
 - [vue-check-view](https://github.com/vtimofeev/vue-check-view) - A plugin that checks if element is in viewport.
 Fast, small, has no dependencies, live demo.
-- [vue-stickto](https://github.com/JALBAA/vue-stickto) - A vue directive that support multiple DOM nodes stick to top automatically
+- [vue-stickto](https://github.com/JALBAA/vue-stickto) - A vue directive that supports multiple DOM nodes stick to top automatically
 - [vue2-scrollspy](https://github.com/ibufu/vue2-scrollspy) - A scrollspy plugin and animated scroll-to.
 - [vue-trip-wire](https://github.com/lorrenrules/vue-trip-wire) - A custom directive for firing functions when an element reaches a designated point in the viewport, with option to import module with globally accessible functions
 - [v-intersect](https://github.com/kholid060/v-intersect) - A Vue directive and component that detect element when it's visible or hidden on viewport